SSM 801–02: Reserving

 Memorial Union Meeting Room Policies

-- Academic departments may book space two years in advance; off-campus clients (limited to times of academic breaks), one year in advance; and student organizations, upon registering with the Student Organization Resource Center, for the following academic year.
+- Academic departments may book space two years in advance; off-campus clients (limited to times of academic breaks or within 60 days), one year in advance; and student organizations, upon registering with the Student Organization Support Office, for the following academic year.
 Reservations for regularly scheduled for-credit courses will not be accepted.

 - Off-campus groups that are affiliated with an on-campus department or student organization may utilize the MU when school is in session by obtaining co-sponsorship.
 By co-sponsoring the event, the department or organization assumes responsibility for any financial obligations from the event.
 A letter is required from the department head or organization president and advisor stating how the event furthers the mission of the organization and/or Arizona State University.
 At least one member of the department or organization must be in attendance at the event.